Missouri Legislation

 Missouri House: HJR 104 introduced by Ben Baker (R) to ban ranked choice voting.
 This would be a proposed constitutional amendment we'd vote on state-wide in November.

-Status: A hearing was announced last Monday for the next day, so it happened on February 20.
+Status: A hearing was announced for the next day, so it happened on February 20.
 We submitted written testimony since that was too short notice to travel to Jefferson City.
 (That's deliberate, a common practice in the House to minimize participation.)
 The bill's sponsor was the only one saying anything substantive in favor.
 Two members of the election committee did an excellent job of speaking against it, and one person from St. Louis testified well against it.
 If the vote were based on the hearing, the bill would probably be dead.
 But of course the hearing is only part of what determines the vote.

 Missouri House: HB 2244 introduced by Eric Wood (D) to provide for ranked choice voting.